hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 > **NOTE**: You will also use the login for some non-OpenShift commands in the lab.
 However, the bastion has the openshift client, `oc`, configured and useable.
 Try `oc get nodes` when you are there!

 ### Step 3
-Configure your browser to utiluse the port forward.
+Configure your browser to utilise the port forward.
 Set your browser (we've tested Firefox and had the most success with this - your mileage may vary with other browsers) to use **localhost:8080** for all protocols, and make sure you enable ***DNS over SOCKSv5*** - this avoids any challenges with local DNS:

 <center>
 <img src="img/firefox-proxy.png" width="80%"/>